El-magnificoxxii/Azure-Refresher/azure-webserver-windows/README.md

 ➡️ Solution: Move to host-based routing with Azure Application Gateway and remove the need for port-specific access.

-### 2️⃣ Bind Both Websites to Hostnames in IIS and reconfigure to share port 80
+### 2️⃣Link your custom domain to the site in the Gateway settings and reconfigure to share port 80

 | Site Name | Hostname                   | Port |
 | --------- | -------------------------- | ---- |